347S24/347-final-project-webofdocuments/react-wod/docs/index.rst

 ..
-Ultimate TicTacToe documentation master file, created by sphinx-quickstart.
+Ultimate react_wod documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ultimate TicTacToe's documentation!
+Welcome to Ultimate react_wod's documentation!
 ======================================================================

 .. toctree::